-Contaminant (units): Thallium (ppb) Traditional MCL in mg/l : 0.002
+Contaminant (units): Thallium (ppb) Traditional MCL in mg/ $\ell$ : 0.002 To convert for CCR, multiply by: 1000

 MCLG: 0.5

 Major sources in drinking water: Leaching from ore-processing sites; discharge from electronics, glass, and drug factories.

 Health effects language: Some people who drink water containing thallium in excess of the MCL over many years could experience hair loss, changes in their blood, or problems with their kidneys, intestines, or liver.